Ateez: 2022: Two world tours, Beyond: Zero, The World EP.1: Movement, The World EP.Paradigm and Spin Off: From the Witness

 Ateez performed in several joint concerts across Asia during September and October, including Kpop Land 2022 in Jakarta, K-pop Masterz Ep.2 in Manila and Bangkok, KCON 2022 Saudi Arabia in Riyadh, Powerful Daegu K-pop Concert Restart, and KCON 2022 Japan in Tokyo.
-On October 8, Ateez received the Artist of The Year Bonsang, as well as the Best Performer award at The Fact Music Awards.
+On October 8, Ateez received the Artist of the Year Bonsang, as well as the Best Performer award at The Fact Music Awards.

-Ateez started off their second world tour of the year "The Fellowship: Break The Wall" with two sold-out concerts in Seoul on October 29 and 30.
-They then carried on with the North America leg of the tour, comprising eleven shows in Oakland, Anaheim, Phoenix, Dallas, Chicago, Atlanta, Newark and Toronto.
-They finished the 2022 part of this tour with two shows in Chiba, Japan.
-KQ Fellaz 2, a pre-debut group from the same label as ATEEZ, were the opening act of all the shows except for the one in Canada, presenting to the audience their two pre-debut songs.
-On November 26, Jongho released the OST "Gravity" for the JTBC drama Reborn Rich.
+Ateez opened their second world tour of the year, The Fellowship: Break The Wall, with two sold-out concerts in Seoul on October 29 and 30.
+They embarked on the North American leg, comprising eleven shows in Oakland, Anaheim, Phoenix, Dallas, Chicago, Atlanta, Newark and Toronto.
+They closed the 2022 part of the tour with two shows in Chiba, Japan.
+KQ Fellaz 2, a pre-debut boy group from the same label as Ateez, served as the opening act of all the shows except for the one in Canada.

 On November 30, Ateez released their third Japanese EP, The World EP.Paradigm, featuring the lead single "Paradigm".
-It ranked first on the Oricon weekly album chart as well as on the Oricon Weekly Combined Album Chart.
-The album also ranked first on Billboard Japan Top Album Sales with 124,584 physical copies sold in the first week, making it Ateez' first EP to top these charts.
+It ranked first on the weekly edition of the Oricon Albums Chart, as well as on the Oricon Weekly Combined Album Chart.
+The album also ranked first on the Billboard Japan Top Album Sales chart with 124,584 physical copies sold in the first week, making it Ateez's first EP to top these charts.

-On December 7, they released their OST "Like That" for the anime Lookism, adaptation of the eponymous webtoon.
+On December 7, Ateez released the soundtrack song "Like That" for the anime Lookism, an adaptation of the eponymous webtoon.
 On December 15, it was announced that the group would release the opening theme "Limitless" for the anime Duel Masters WIN.

-On December 22, 2022, the agency released a comeback trailer for their first single album in Korea, Spin Off: From the Witness, which was released on December 30, 2022 with its lead single "Halazia".
-The single album made the group enter Billboard 200's top 10 at number seven and Billboard's Top Album Sales's Top 10 at number 2, making it respectively their third and second time on the two charts.
-Halazia brought them their 13th music show win on KBS' Music Bank on January 6.
+On December 22, KQ Entertainment released a comeback trailer for Ateez's first Korean single album, Spin Off: From the Witness, which was released on December 30, led by the single "Halazia".
+The single album entered the top 10 of Billboard 200 at number seven and the Billboard's Top Album Sales at number two, making it their third and second time on the two charts, respectively.
+"Halazia" brought Ateez their 13th music show trophy, winning first place on Music Bank on January 6.